MicrosoftDocs/azure-reference-other/stream-analytics-query-language/try-cast-azure-stream-analytics.md

  The value to be cast.
 Any valid expression.

  **data_type**
  The data type into which to cast expression.
-Is the target [data types](data-types-azure-stream-analytics.md) supported by the Stream Analytics Query Language.
+Use a [data type](data-types-azure-stream-analytics.md) supported by the Stream Analytics Query Language.

 ## Return Types
  Returns a value cast to the specified data type if the cast succeeds; otherwise, returns null.